EGR314-Team313/EGR314-Team313.github.io/docs/Design Ideation.md

 <img width="581" height="582" alt="image" src="https://github.com/user-attachments/assets/f2b22b8c-c4d0-46ff-a7e5-cc1e0fd41d0c" />

 The concept sketch satisfies the needs of wildfire prevention in many ways.
 THere are multiple sensors to detect smoke and the instensity of heat.
-The smoke detector is attacehd to the top of the fire monitiring station to ensure that it can measure levels properly if there is a fire.
+The smoke detector is attached to the top of the fire monitiring station to ensure that it can measure levels properly if there is a fire.
 All other sensors are enclosed in a box that is meant to withstand the elements.
 It is also enclosed to keep out animals.
-There will be a cage on the top to also asssit with this.
+There will be a cage on the top to also assist with this.
 Vents will be added on the side to keep out moisture.
 The box will be on the ground to get a more accurate reading of smoke if there is a wildfire.

 ## Functionality